SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline PTP.md

 - Execute the initial configuration of the Skyline PTP element.
 - Execute the PTP_SetupWizard_Roles Automation script.

 The **PTP_SetupWizard_Roles** script is used to configure the PTP devices and update this in the Skyline PTP element.
 This script is executed from the PTP_SetupWizard script once the initial configuration is done.
-However, it can also be manually executed later to update the PTP devices managed by the Skyline PTP application.The PTP_SetupWizard_Roles script will:
+However, it can also be manually executed later to update the PTP devices managed by the Skyline PTP application.
+The PTP_SetupWizard_Roles script will:

 - Configure the PTP devices in the Skyline PTP application with their respective roles.
 - Update the PTP Role element property on each PTP device added to the PTP Solution.